Sex-selective abortion: India

 In November 2007, MacPherson estimated that 100,000 abortions every year continue to be performed in India solely because the fetus is female.
+Women may further be subject to violence for birthing daughters over sons.
+In 2016, Anu Bansal was murdered by her husband after giving birth to another daughter.
+She was burned to death.

 Pakistan

 For Pakistan, the United Nations Population Fund, in its 2012 report estimates the Pakistan birth sex ratio to be 110.
 In the urban regions, particularly its densely populated region of Punjab, report a sex ratio above 112 (less than 900 females per 1000 males).
 Hudson and Den Boer estimate the resulting deficit to be about 6 million missing girls in Pakistan than what would normally be expected.
-Three different research studies, according to Klausen and Wink, note that Pakistan had the world's highest percentage of missing girls, relative to its total pre-adult female population.

 In 2017, two Pakistani organisations discovered large cases of infanticide in Pakistani cities.
 This was led by the Edhi Foundation and Chhipa Welfare Foundation.
-The infanticide was mainly almost all were female infants.
+The infanticide victims were almost all were female infants.
 The reason given by the local authorities were poverty and local customs, where boys are preferred to girls.
-However, the large discovery in Karachi shows that many of the female infants were killed because of the local Islamic clerics, who ordered out of wedlock babies should be disregarded.
-As, babies born out of wedlock in Islam is considered a sin.
+However, the large discovery in Karachi shows that many of the female infants were killed because of the local clerics, who ordered that out-of-wedlock babies should be disregarded.
+This is due to the fact that fornication is a major sin in Islam, although it is also haram (forbidden) to kill an innocent soul, which babies and children fall under.
+In fact, Muhammad explicitly banned the killing of female infants, as it was a custom in Pre-Islamic Arabia.